PhD Programme in Conservation Science and Sustainability Studies

 - Research and Publication Ethics

-ATREE invites applications for admission to the 2021 intake of its doctoral research programme in Conservation Science and Sustainability Studies.
-The programme is recognized by the Manipal Academy of Higher Education (MAHE) and is one of the few programmes in India that provides students training in the natural sciences, social sciences and interdisciplinary practice to conduct research on biodiversity conservation and sustainable development.
+The ATREE Academy invites applications for two doctoral research fellowships in Conservation Science and Sustainability Studies.
+The programme is recognised by the Manipal Academy of Higher Education (MAHE) and is one of the few programmes in India that provides students interdisciplinary training in the natural sciences and social sciences to conduct research and practice on biodiversity conservation and sustainable development.

-Only students holding a valid CSIR-JRF, UGC-JRF or applying for the DST-INSPIRE Fellowship 2020, with prior training in any branch of the social, natural, or engineering sciences are eligible for admission to the PhD programme.
-Selected students will undergo coursework for three semesters, after which they will conduct independent research under the guidance of an advisory committee, chaired by the faculty advisor.
+Students with prior training in any branch of the social, natural, or engineering sciences are eligible to apply.
+Selected students will undergo coursework for three semesters, after which they will conduct independent research on the topics listed above.
+The students will receive a monthly fellowship of Rs 31,000 (pre-registration) and Rs.35,000 (post-registration) for a period of three years.
+Contingency support for research at Rs.
+50,000 per year for two years will also be provided.
 ATREE fosters diversity and gender equity at the workplace; women and persons from underprivileged groups are especially encouraged to apply.
-ATREE’s affirmative action policy will be followed during the PhD selection process.
+The Academy will follow ATREE’s affirmative action policy during the PhD selection process.

 Admission and Eligibility